 The studies included in the systematic review were all characterised by patient follow-up periods of no more than four weeks.
-One study has subsequently published data with 3.5 years follow-up that gives some evidence in relation to the sustained impact of CRP POCT for RTIs.(158) These limited data suggests that the initial introduction of CRP POCT might be associated with behavioural change that leads to reduced consultation by patients for subsequent episodes of RTI.
+One study has subsequently published data with 3.5 years follow-up that gives some evidence in relation to the sustained impact of CRP POCT for RTIs.
+(159) These limited data suggests that the initial introduction of CRP POCT might be associated with behavioural change that leads to reduced consultation by patients for subsequent episodes of RTI.

 A key question is whether the availability of CRP POCT within a general practice continues to impact on antibiotic prescribing over the longer term.
 That impact could be initiated through raised awareness among both patients and clinicians, and that the associated behavioural change might be sustained.
 Whether those behavioural changes require ongoing access to CRP POCT is not known, and it is possible that behaviours could revert to those in place before the introduction of CRP POCT.
 While individual patient follow-up was short, some trials had longer data collection periods ranging from 2 to 16 months (average 6.5 months).
 It is unclear whether or not individual practices collected data over entire study timeframes.
 None of the included studies reported time trends in effectiveness or test usage.
+A more recent study has included outcomes at three months and an audit carried out at 12 months.
+(180) The effect of CRP POCT was reduced at 12 months and no longer statistically significant.
+The trial was not powered to detect the treatment effect observed, and a key finding was that the CRP POC test was rarely used at 12 months.
 Reduced use of the tests will have knock-on effects for reduced effectiveness, but also will incur fewer costs.
 It is probable that there is a correlation between test usage and the reduction in antibiotic prescribing.
 Ongoing use of CRP testing in primary care will be influenced by a variety of factors, including the disease spectrum of patients presenting and on the types of incentives or disincentives in place to use the test.
+Sustained use of CRP POCT also implies ongoing training and participation in quality assurance.
+It is possible that there may be an initial enthusiasm for using CRP POC tests, but that over time there is a perception that the clinical gain is not commensurate with the effort involved in maintaining a quality assured testing service.
+Consultations for RTIs peak in the winter months, and the inevitable reduction in CRP POC testing during the summer months may not recover during the subsequent winter.
+It is clear that understanding how to ensure ongoing use of CRP POCT is essential to maintaining effectiveness over the longer term.